phamquang-hieu/OOP.DSAI.20202.20194432.PhamQuangHieu/README.md

 Hands on lab exercise

-#exercise on JavaFX commited via the branch named "topic/java-fx"
+#exercises on JavaFX are commited via the branch named "topic/java-fx"